-This Banana Bread Recipe was inspired by our recent snow and ice storms.
+This Banana Bread Recipe with sour cream was inspired by our recent snow and ice storms.

 Here in the Pacific NW, we’ve been hit by ice storms, snow storms, and more ice since December.
-There was a 5-day stretch where I didn’t even leave the house, which left me a lot of time to crave comfort food like this banana bread recipe.
+There was a 5-day stretch where I didn’t even leave the house, which left me a lot of time to crave comfort food like this moist banana bread recipe made with sour cream.

 Banana Bread Recipe with Sour Cream and Pecans